How to Ask For Referrals [Scripts and Examples]

 While face to face, phone, and email referral requests are effective, there are lots of other ways you can ask for referrals indirectly.

-Here are examples of marketing channels where you should plug your referral program:
+Here are examples of referral marketing channels where you should plug your referral program:

 - Flyers